-- (1) This column shows the threshold bonus payout corresponding with 0% achievement of each executive officer's and officer's performance targets for fiscal year 2022. - (2) This column shows the target bonus payout corresponding with 100% achievement of each executive officer's and officer's performance targets for fiscal year 2022.
-The bonus plans provided for possible target bonus payouts ranging from 46% to 85% of the annual base salaries of our Named Executive Officers.
+(1) This column shows the threshold bonus payout corresponding with 0% achievement of each executive officer's and officer's performance targets for fiscal year 2023.

+(2) This column shows the target bonus payout corresponding with 100% achievement of each executive officer's and officer's performance targets for fiscal year 2023.
+The bonus plans provided for possible target bonus payouts ranging from 49% to 97% of the annual base salaries of our Named Executive Officers.
 Payout of the bonuses was dependent on achievement against our media margin dollar target and the individual's achievement against that plan and against other strategic objectives, as further described in the "Compensation Discussion and Analysis" above.
-The actual bonus payments for fiscal year 2022 are set forth in the "Non-Equity Incentive Plan Compensation" column. - (3) This column shows the maximum bonus payout corresponding with 200% achievement of each executive officer's and officer's performance targets for fiscal year 2022. - (4) The amounts shown reflect the fair value of each equity award on the grant or modification date as determined under the principles used to calculate the value of equity awards for purposes of our consolidated financial statements.
-For a discussion of the assumptions and methodologies used to calculate the value of the equity awards, please see footnote (1) to the "Summary Compensation Table" above. - (5) Represents PSUs that vest as to 100% of covered shares subject to the achievement of pre-established performance conditions for fiscal year 2022.
-As of the end of the performance period, the Compensation Committee determined that the performance conditions for these outstanding PSUs were satisfied, in whole or in part, resulting in 1% achievement for Mr. Valenti, 75% achievement for Messrs.
-Wong and Stevens and Ms. Bhanap, and 100% achievement for Mr. Chen as described in the "Compensation Discussion and Analysis" above.
-Accordingly, the achieved percentages of the shares of our common stock subject to these PSUs will vest as follows: 25% of these awards vest on the first anniversary of the date of the vesting commencement date, which is on or about the date of grant, and 6.25% of these awards vest on each quarterly anniversary over the remaining 12 quarters thereafter.
+The actual bonus payments for fiscal year 2023 are set forth in the "Non-Equity Incentive Plan Compensation" column.

+(3) This column shows the maximum bonus payout corresponding with 200% achievement of each executive officer's and officer's performance targets for fiscal year 2023.

+(4) The amounts shown reflect the fair value of each equity award on the grant or modification date as determined under the principles used to calculate the value of equity awards for purposes of our consolidated financial statements.
+For a discussion of the assumptions and methodologies used to calculate the value of the equity awards, please see footnote (1) to the "Summary Compensation Table" above.

+(5) Represents PSUs that vest as to 100% of covered shares subject to the achievement of pre-established performance conditions for fiscal year 2023.
+As of the end of the performance period, the Compensation Committee determined that the performance conditions for these outstanding PSUs were not satisfied as described in the "Compensation Discussion and Analysis" above.
+Accordingly, none of the shares of our common stock subject to these PSUs will vest.
 For more information about the performance measures and related target levels for these new awards, see the discussion in the "Compensation Discussion and Analysis" above.

-Fiscal Year 2022 Outstanding Equity Awards at Fiscal Year-End Table
+Fiscal Year 2023 Outstanding Equity Awards at Fiscal Year-End Table

-The following table presents information regarding outstanding equity awards held by the Named Executive Officers as of June 30, 2022.
+The following table presents information regarding outstanding equity awards held by the Named Executive Officers as of June 30, 2023.